Diving mask: Mask clearing

-Equalizing
+Equalising

 The pressure changes during ascent and descent may affect gas spaces in the diver and diving equipment.
 A change in pressure will cause a pressure difference between the gas space and environment which will cause the gas to expand or compress if that is possible, and constraining the gas from expanding or compressing to balance the pressure may cause damage to the surrounding material or tissues by over-expansion or crushing.
 Some gas spaces, such as the mask, will automatically release excess gas as it expands during ascent, but have to be equalized during compression of descent.

 Equalising of the mask is an essential skill for any form of diving.
 Goggles that do not cover the nose can not be equalised and are unsuitable for diving.
 The mask is equalised by exhaling sufficient air through the nose to provide a balanced internal pressure.
 Any excess will simply leak out around the skirt.
 Equalising (or clearing) the ears is necessary to prevent barotrauma to the middle and inner ear.
 Some divers need to pinch the nostrils closed as part of their equalisation technique, and this must be allowed for in the design of the mask skirt.

+Compensators are external or internal nose-hold devices enabling diving mask wearers to pinch their nostrils when equalising pressure in the ears.
+Located at the front of the mask, an external nose-hold comprises a hollow elastic nasal recess.
+Moulded on the lower part of the mask, an internal nose-hold has finger wells on the outside and hollow elastic bosses on the inside with a gap between them to accommodate the nose.